yasinfahmy/Finance-For-Engineers/README.md

 ## Option Pricing by Binomial Trees:
 - Compute the price for European put & call and American put options
 - Calculating the implied volatility with Newton-Raphson method and Black-Scholes formula

+## Correlation Analysis of Successive Returns
+- Visualization of the 'random walk' theory
+- Theory of Efficient Markets